Home

 Metamorphic rock is classified by texture and composition.
 The texture can be foliated or nonfoliated.

-Grain size is another characteristic of texture.
-It ranges from very fine to course.
+Grain size is an important characteristic of texture.
+It ranges from very fine to coarse.
+The metamorphic rock classification chart below may help you make sense of the many different types of rock.

 Classification of Metamorphic Rocks